Engee documentation

 The Elbow (IL) block simulates the flow at the turn of a pipeline in an isothermal liquid network.
-In this case, pressure losses are calculated when the pipe is rotated, but the effect of viscous friction is not taken into account.
+In this case, pressure losses are calculated when the pipe is rotated, but the influence of viscous friction is not taken into account.

 Loss coefficients